danielsobrado/CCDAK-Exam-Questions/Schema-Registry/Questions2.md

 ## Question 11

 Which configuration is used to define the schema registry URL in Kafka clients?
+(Select all that apply)

 - A. `schema.registry.url`
 - B. `schema.registry.endpoint`